An Election—and a Nation—Lost in Afghanistan & Vietnam

 Along the way the Supreme Court was handed to the corporations.
 Soon enough, they would open the floodgates.

 But from the ashes of the Iraq war and the horrors of Bush 2, enough public power remained in 2008 to finally put an African-American in the White House.
 With his apparent opposition to the Iraq War, and loads of rhetoric about hope and change, Barak Obama won a mandate to heal the wounds inflicted by yet another Bush corporate presidency.

 Obama expanded national medical coverage, and talked the talk of the global ecology and public good.

-us in the quicksand of Southwest Asia.
+Then he sank us in the quicksand of Southwest Asia.

 In analyzing this latest electoral debacle, our Orwellian corporate bloviators avoid like the plague any mention of corporate money or imperial war.

 But like LBJ in Vietnam…Afghanistan and Obama’s other wars have gutted his presidency and all he might have been.
 They’ve drained our shrunken moral and financial resources.
 They’ve turned yet another Democratic harbinger of hope into feeble corporate cannon fodder.
 They’ve battered and alienated yet another generation of the progressive core.

 Thus the GOP has been enthroned by a half-century of Democrats who’ve helped drag us into endless war, ignored our electoral rights and sold their souls—and the nation’s—to a zombie army of corporate operatives.